GoogleChrome/web.dev/src/site/content/en/reliable/service-worker-lifecycle/index.md

 **Note:** I have no strong opinions on horses.
 {% endAside %}

 [Check out a demo of the above](https://service-worker-lifecycle-demos.glitch.me/main/v2.html).
 You should still see an image of a cat.
-Here's why...
+Here's why…

 ### Install